andyguestysj/dp4g/_docs/topics/2-python/py-5.md

 #### Exercise 1 - Morse Code Generator

-1. Log in to repl.it
+1. Log in to replit.com
 2. Create a new repl.
 Make it a Python program and call it `py_morse_code`
 3. Write an application that reads in a string of text from the keyboard and converts it to morse code, outputting one the morse for each character on a separate line.
 The test should consist of only lower case characters and spaces.